gabrielzschmitz/gabrielzschmitz.github.io/content/posts/cryptography-and-the-quantum-problem/post.md

 ---

 ## A Classic Example: Caesar Cipher
-### One of the First Ciphers in History

 One of the simplest and oldest encryption techniques is the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).

-Each letter in a message is **shifted** by a fixed number of positions in the alphabet.
+Each letter in a message is *shifted* by a fixed number of positions in the alphabet.
 For example, with a key `k = 3`: